Marine Radar – Reading the Screen and Identifying Real Th…

 Choosing and Using Radar That Works

-Probably should have led with this section, honestly.
+Probably should have led with this topic, to be honest.
 Prepare your vessel with a radar unit that matches your actual cruising style — coastal hoppers have different needs than offshore passagemakers.
 Develop your skills by practicing in clear conditions so you know what normal looks like before you’re relying on it in the dark.
 Plan conservatively with radar ranges and always verify what the screen is showing you against visual reality when you can.
 That’s what makes radar systems endearing to us passagemakers — in reduced visibility, radar is the tool that turns uncertainty into a picture you can navigate by.

 Captain Tom Bradley